jmcnamara/XlsxWriter/dev/docs/source/index.rst

 * Integration with Pandas.
 * Memory optimization mode for writing large files.

-It supports Python 2.7, 3.4+, Jython and PyPy and uses standard libraries only.
+It supports Python 2.7, 3.4+ and PyPy and uses standard libraries only.

 .. only:: html